unis-ing/lorenz-parameter-estimation/README.md

-Code, data, and etc. produced in research under Professor Vincent Martinez at Hunter College.
+Code, data, and etc. produced in a research project under Professor Vincent Martinez at Hunter College.

 ## Prerequisites
 * `dedalus` is used to solve the Lorenz equations.
 An installation guide can be found [here](https://dedalus-project.readthedocs.io/en/latest/installation.html).